fritoman95/fritoman95/README.md

 - 👋 Hi, I’m Robert Freitas
-- 👀 I’m interested in making video games for everyone in the industry to enjoy!
 - 🌱 I’m currently learning the best practices of Unity as well as game programming!
 - 📫 You can reach me by emailing me at robert.freitas95@gmail.com